These events may not be entirely real.

 ‘Yeah, try and keep the noise down will you my heads banging.
 What do you want?’

 Starpansy stuck her head inside, ‘I’ve got bad news.
 The boards got Lamafart.’

-She shoved a data chip at Ian and he slotted it into his skull hookup.
-The transfer buzzed as its interface transported information to his brain.
+She shoved a data chip at him and Ian he slotted it into his skull.
+There was a low buzz as the interface transported information to his brain.

 ‘Thought they might.
 We’ve intelligence on the grape vine that there’s a takeover brewing.’